Dicyemida: Habitat

 While most dicyemid species have been found to prefer to live within specific cephalopods, no one species is unique in their preferences.
 In fact, It is also almost unheard of that a host infected with a dicyemid is only infected with one species.
-This means that if a select cephalopod is found to be infected with one species Dicyemid, their body will likely be found to contain organisms with a variety of calotte shapes, which means they are infected with multiple different species.
+This means that if a select cephalopod is found to be infected with one dicyemid species, their body will likely be found to contain organisms with a variety of calotte shapes, which means they are infected with multiple different species.
 On the occasion that similar (but not identical) calotte shapes happen to be present within one host's body, one species usually ends up dominating the other, indicating that it has adapted more readily to the environment within the host.
 However, this occurrence is very rare and has only been observed a handful of times.
 In a study done on octopuses, it was found that Dicyemida that had similarly shaped calottes rarely coexisted in the same individual host, which suggested a strong level of competition for habitat.